Reference Attributes

 </div>

-Instead of the somewhat cumbersome approach above, we can achieve this more concisely using &value reference attributes:
+Compared with the somewhat verbose approach above, we can now implement this more concisely through the &value reference attribute:

 qk